Telecommunication-Telemedia-Assessment/SVCP2022/03_location.md

 * Standard Single Room (per night, incl. breakfast & taxes) XY € <!-- 69.00 -->

-In order to arrange your stay, please reserve your room with the keyword "TU Ilmenau, SVCP 2022" until **XYZ, 2022**  with the hotel.
+In order to arrange your stay, please reserve your room with the keyword "SVCP 2022" until **XYZ, 2022**  with the hotel.
 All booking requests are handled by the hotel on a first come, first serve basis.

 ### Other Accommodations